sillygir1/advanced_uid_patched/README.md

 UPD: The original repository by [@nocomp](https://www.github.com/nocomp) was hidden/removed for some reason now.

+> [!WARNING]
+> I do not condone usage of this app for malicious stuff, pls don't do that.
+Only use it on stuff you legally own, don't get yourself into trouble for some spy kids action.
+I only did this project for fun.

 This repo contains the patched version of original application.
 Patch removes the license check completely.
 Read how i did it one paragraph lower!

 As the MIT license states, i can do whatever the hell i want with this software.
 Also, please don't create issues in this fork, i will not be able to fix this mess.
 The only person who can help you with problems with this app is it's original creator.